Follicular atresia: Mechanism

 Granulosa cell apoptosis is promoted by tumor necrosis factor-alpha (TNFα), although the mechanism of how it occurs is unclear.

 Fas antigen, a cell surface receptor protein, that is expressed on granulosa cells, mediates signals that induce apoptosis by binding Fas ligand and therefore plays an important role in follicular atresia.
 Lack of a functional Fas ligand / Fas receptor system has been linked to abnormal follicle development, and increased numbers of secondary follicles as a result of the inability to induce apoptosis.

 TNF-related apoptosis-inducing ligand (TRAIL) activates caspase 3 (CASP3), which in turn interacts with caspases 6, 7, 8, 9, and 10 to induce apoptosis in granulosa cells.

-In addition, two intracellular inhibitor proteins, cellular FLICE-like inhibitory protein short form (cFLIPS) and long form (cFLIPL), which are strongly expressed in granulosa cells, may act as anti-apoptotic factors.
+In addition, two intracellular inhibitor proteins, cellular FLICE-like inhibitory protein short form (cFLIPS) and long form, which are strongly expressed in granulosa cells, may act as anti-apoptotic factors.

 Anti-Müllerian hormone (AMH) has been studied to be a key regulator in the ovaries in humans that inhibits follicular atresia.
 It has been proven that AMH reduces the growth of follicles and its upregulation proposes a potential pathophysiological pathway in PCOS.
 Using indirect comparators to derive this hypothesis, exploring different patient populations such as individuals who have polycystic ovary syndrome (PCOS) help support the hypothesis that AMH may be a key regulator in inhibiting follicular atresia.

 It has been proposed that enhanced levels of Nitrogen oxide in rats can prevent atresia of the ovarian follicle, while depressed levels have the opposite effect.